Muncie Central High School senior Chandler Clevenger’s goal of graduating with a technical honors diploma was at risk for reasons beyond his control.

 Associate Professor Richard Seymour, MA ’82, who teaches technology education at Ball State, and Krista Stith, director of the Center of Gifted Studies and Talent Development, rounded out the team.
 Stith volunteered to spend two weeks in Michigan learning to teach the curriculum before classes began in the fall.

 Meanwhile, across town, Edwards drafted paperwork to formalize the unusual teaching arrangements.
-While both Seymour and Stith hold doctoral degrees, they weren’t licensed as high school teachers.
+While both Seymour and Stith hold doctoral degrees, and are former high school teachers, they weren’t licensed in Indiana at the start of the fall term.
 So, Walker found an instructional assistant, Ann Donovan, to help in the classrooms.
 Randy Glaze, ’83 MA ’88, a longtime PLTW teacher at nearby Delta High School, was able to instruct the new instructors about which aspects of the curriculum would take the most time and provide the biggest challenges for students.

 Weaver found himself in another serendipitous meeting, this time with an old friend, Dave Ferguson, interim dean of the College of Architecture and Planning (CAP).
 As the two talked over coffee, Ferguson mentioned that CAP faculty and staff had begun visiting high schools that use PLTW curriculum to talk to students about college majors in architecture, construction management, urban planning, and landscape architecture.